|Overall Rating||Liked it!|

 Approximate Weight: Feels pretty normal

 Flex: Our board was a demo model and the flex was really mediumish.
 Not what we expected for how this board was described.
-Looks like it was stiffened up though in production so it seems like it’s now more med/stiff.
+Looks like it was stiffened up though in production from the demo we had so it seems like it’s now more med/stiff.

 Sizing: The 156 fit our specs pretty well and especially so our boot size for those with 8.5-9 boots but I think the 159 would have been the better call.
 However, Zobel and Jimbo with their 11’s would not be happy with this model sizing at all and they would need something more in a mid/wide.

 On Snow Feel: So it feels almost like camber until you get to the tip/tail.
-It’s got this fender tech that lifts a little portion of the end of the effective edge like a fender does on a car.
+It’s got this fender tech that lifts a little portion of the end of the effective edge like a fender does on a car….so yeah it is what it’s described to be.
 It’s very good for making camber not feel catchy and it doesn’t have that TBT washiness on semi-committed to carvy turns.
 It’s got a stable non-catchy camber like feel and it’s the kind of board you want to take out on groomer days.
 It’s a slightly tapered somewhat directional board with a centered stance.
-So it feels a little mountain freestyle, a little surfy/freeride but not committed to anything like a lot of all mountain boards are that we ride.
-For it’s shape it might be a touch more surfy/freeride than some of it’s peers but it’s still mor of a chameleon type of board that likes to accommodate different moods and riding styles.
+So it feels a little mountain freestyle, a little surfy/freeride but not really committed to either side.
+It’s like a lot of all mountain boards are that we ride.
+For it’s shape it might be a touch more surfy/freeride than some of it’s peers but it’s still more of a chameleon type of board that likes to accommodate different moods and riding styles.

 Edge Hold: System tech grip is great and it’s a really fun board.